• Skip to main content

 • Hot espresso Some people don't think that coffee or espresso really make chocolate taste more chocolatey, but it's true for science reasons!
 Cocoa beans and coffee beans actually share some of the same flavor profiles and act on our flavor receptors in a similar manner.
 Therefore, adding just a bit of coffee or espresso will give the chocolate a richer and deeper chocolate flavor.
 This is the one ingredient that isn't added at room temperature.

-• Chocolate I like the way a chopped up bar of bittersweet chocolate really melts into these muffins, giving you waves of really chocolatey flavor in the midst of a chocolate ocean.
+• Chocolate I like the way a chopped up bar of chocolate really melts into these muffins, giving you waves of really chocolatey flavor in the midst of a chocolate ocean.
 The mini chocolate chips start out melty, and when cool they firm up, giving you a mixture of different chocolate textures.
 And more chips on top just wave hello, to let you know you're in for a real chocolatey ride!

 • Parchment muffin liners I'm including these as an ingredient because to be able to make these oversized muffins in a standard size muffin pan you need liners that stick up over the top of the muffin cups.
+If you don't have them, just make regular sized muffins and eat twice as many.

 Make your own parchment paper liners